snowdriftcoop/snowdrift/README.md

 Install ghc, cabal, and postgresql, however you do that on your system.

-On Debian-based Linux distros, that's:
+On Debian-based GNU/Linux distros, that's:

     sudo apt-get install ghc cabal-install haskell-platform postgresql zlib1g-dev libpq-dev happy alex